codemaker1999/py-audio-generator/readme.md

 * a DataCollector object reads or generates data from arbitrary sources and returns a chunk of data (a 2D array in which each row is a list of floating point values between 0 and 1, representing one channel of audio data)

-* a DataProcessor object reads consumes this chunk of data, processes it, and returns a newly formatted chunk (a 2D array in which each row is a list of (frequency, amplitude) tuples in units of (Hz, dB) respectively.
+* a DataProcessor object reads consumes this chunk of data, processes it, and returns a newly formatted chunk (a 2D array in which each row is a list of intergers between -32767 and 32767.
 Again, each row is one channel of audio data)

-* an AudioWriter object consumes this new chunk and writes it to a File object as formatted audio data (Wave file data in this case), and returns this formatted chunk
+* an AudioWriter object consumes this new chunk and converts each row into an object that the AudioPlayer can directly consume and play

 * an AudioPlayer object consumes this formatted chunk and plays it back through the default audio device on the system